Richard Yerburgh1

 Hugh Grosvenor, 2nd Duke of Westminster, c.
 1900 2

-Hugh Richard Arthur Grosvenor, 2nd Duke of Westminster also went by the nick-name of 'Bendor'.1 He was educated at Eton College, Windsor, Berkshire, England.1 He was Aide-de-Camp to the Governor of the Cape of Good Hope in 1899.1 He gained the rank of Lieutenant in the service of the Royal Horse Guards.1 He succeeded to the title of 11th Baronet Grosvenor, of Eaton, co.
-Chester [E., 1622] on 22 December 1899.1 He succeeded to the title of 4th Marquess of Westminster [U.K., 1831] on 22 December 1899.1 He succeeded to the title of 2nd Duke of Westminster [U.K., 1874] on 22 December 1899.4 He succeeded to the title of 5th Earl Grosvenor [G.B., 1784] on 22 December 1899.1 He succeeded to the title of 5th Baron Grosvenor of Eaton, co.
-Chester [G.B., 1761] on 22 December 1899.1 He succeeded to the title of 5th Viscount Belgrave [G.B., 1784] on 22 December 1899.1 He fought in the Boer War between 1900 and 1901, and was mentioned in despatches.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1907.1 He held the office of Lord-Lieutenant of Cheshire between 1907 and 1920.1 He fought in the First World War, with armoured cars in France and in North Afirca.1 He gained the rank of Temporary Commander in the service of the Royal Naval Volunteer Reserve.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1916.1 He was personal assistant to the Controller of Mechanical Warfare Department, Ministry of Munitions in 1917.1 He gained the rank of Lieutenant-Colonel and Honorary Colonel in the service of the Cheshire Yeomanry.1 He was decorated with the award of the Commander, legion of Honour in 1934.1
+Hugh Richard Arthur Grosvenor, 2nd Duke of Westminster also went by the nick-name of 'Bendor'.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was Aide-de-Camp to the Governor of the Cape of Good Hope in 1899.1 He gained the rank of Lieutenant in the Royal Horse Guards.1 He succeeded as the 11th Baronet Grosvenor, of Eaton, co.
+Chester [E., 1622] on 22 December 1899.1 He succeeded as the 4th Marquess of Westminster [U.K., 1831] on 22 December 1899.1 He succeeded as the 2nd Duke of Westminster [U.K., 1874] on 22 December 1899.4 He succeeded as the 5th Earl Grosvenor [G.B., 1784] on 22 December 1899.1 He succeeded as the 5th Baron Grosvenor of Eaton, co.
+Chester [G.B., 1761] on 22 December 1899.1 He succeeded as the 5th Viscount Belgrave [G.B., 1784] on 22 December 1899.1 He fought in the Boer War between 1900 and 1901, and was mentioned in despatches.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1907.1 He held the office of Lord-Lieutenant of Cheshire between 1907 and 1920.1 He fought in the First World War, with armoured cars in France and in North Afirca.1 He gained the rank of Temporary Commander in the Royal Naval Volunteer Reserve.1 He was awarded the Distinguished Service Order (D.S.O.) in 1916.1 He was personal assistant to the Controller of Mechanical Warfare Department, Ministry of Munitions in 1917.1 He gained the rank of Lieutenant-Colonel and Honorary Colonel in the Cheshire Yeomanry.1 He and Gabrielle Bonheur Chanel were associated between 1923 and 1933.5 He was awarded the Commandeur, Ordre national de la Légion d'honneur in 1934.1

 Children of Hugh Richard Arthur Grosvenor, 2nd Duke of Westminster and Constance Edwina Cornwallis-West